 We all like to travel, but at what price?
 If you are looking for great value deals and places where, once there, you are not going to break the bank, we have you covered.
-Keep reading to uncover the most fun and budget-friendly world areas to travel right now.
+Keep reading to uncover the most fun and budget-friendly world areas to travel next.
 These are some of the world’s most inexpensive countries to visit:

 Enjoying warm temperatures throughout the year (and also wet seasons), Southeast Asia is always a safe destination for those looking to save when traveling.